Tutorial to build ODA-Component from Open-API Reference Implementation

 app: {{.Release.Name}}-partyroleapi

-oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.type}}
+oda.tmforum.org/componentName: {{.Release.Name}}-{{.Values.component.name}}

 spec: